Bylaws of the Las Vegas Democratic Socialists of America

 The frequency, time, and place of Steering Committee meetings will be determined by the Steering Committee and published to the membership.

 Article 5.
-Chapter Priority Campaigns
+Chapter Strategic Campaigns

 5.1.
-Priority Campaign Resolutions
+Strategic Campaign Resolutions

 5.2.
-Amending Priorities Between Conventions
+Amending Strategic Campaigns Between Conventions

 5.3.
-Priority Campaign Formation, Administration, and Management
+Strategic Campaign Formation, Administration, and Management

-Priority campaigns are membership driven, wherein LVDSA chapter membership, at any general body meeting, emergency meeting, and/or local convention, may enact resolutions to dictate objectives, maintenance, direction, and execution of the campaign.
+Strategic campaigns are membership driven, wherein LVDSA chapter membership, at any general body meeting, emergency meeting, and/or local convention, may enact resolutions to dictate objectives, maintenance, direction, and execution of the campaign.

 It is the Steering Committee’s duty to ensure assistance is provided to stewards where requested to facilitate the production of reports.
 Failure to provide resources and training will negate consequences for any failure of a steward to submit a report.